 - Dementia is making it difficult for family members to get the help a loved one needs and increases caregiver burnout

-- An older adult and their family members need guidance in planning ahead for potential financial issues based on declining medical needs
+- An older adult and their family members need guidance in planning ahead for declining medical needs.

 Common red flags to look for in your loved one: